My current top 10 unique and unusual wedding venues in Hampshire

 My last on the list is

 Here’s a place I would absolutely love to shoot at.
 The team at Beach weddings Bournemouth have been there for seven years and will look after you and your guests as you enjoy your wedding actually set on the sandy beach itself.
 However, I’ve just found out that this year is their last season so if you do want to get married there then get in touch (and also hire me!)
 No photos but hoping I will get to add one eventually and that maybe another management team will take over the business so beach weddings there can continue after this year.

-So that’s my list for now!
+So that’s my list of top 10 wedding venues in Hampshire!
 Do let me know if you have any other hidden and unusual gems I’ve not mentioned and I’ll check them out.
 I’m always on the lookout for unusual wedding venues.
 I hope this has been useful for those of you looking for your wedding venue.
-Please stick around as I’ll be writing another one towards the end of the month, this time focusing on barns, country houses with outdoor ceremony spaces and guest accommodation.
+Please stick around as I’ll be writing more around wedding venues in Hampshire, this time focusing on barns, country houses with outdoor ceremony spaces and guest accommodation.